 “We are always looking for ways we can reduce our environmental footprint, not just from the packaging standpoint, but also our farming approach and our cultivation approach, where we source our energy, how we build delivery systems, even using hybrid cars,” explains Thomas Winstanely, VP of marketing.

 Theory Wellness is dedicated to lowering the waste problem created by the cannabis industry.
 “We’ve seen this massive toll that packaging takes on the cannabis industry, and we’ve seen a lot of the waste that is created.
 And some of it is required because of child-safe packaging that requires mechanisms for safety, but we’re always looking to find ways where we can minimize the introduction of additional plastics, where we can try to find compostable solutions, biodegradable solutions, recyclable solutions.”

-Theory Wellness also sells a cannabis beverage, High Five, in a recyclable can; 10 percent of the proceeds from that product go to One Tree Planted in order to reforest deforested areas.
+Theory Wellness also sells a cannabis beverage, High Five, in a recyclable can; 10 percent of the proceeds from that product go to

 The brand is attempting to offset its carbon footprint by supporting conservation efforts and using renewable energy, as well as reducing waste.
 This starts with recalculating how the brand makes its products in order to minimize the impact of production and packaging on the environment.

 Next, the brand will be focused on moving further into a green direction by launching fully compostable packaging in Canada, and redesigning U.S. packaging to be more environmentally friendly.
 The company is also working on both short- and long-term plans to reduce greenhouse gas emissions, vetting its supply chain to make sure partners are eco-friendly, alongside giving back to environmentally-friendly organizations.